The PR BlogDigital PRInfluencers & AudiencesHow To Write a Blogger Outreach Email (Including Two Scripts)

 Influencer Marketing vs Influencer Relations

-There are four main types of influencer marketing and influencer relations:
+There are two main types of influencer marketing and two main types of influencer relations:

 Influencer Marketing